andylincoln/resume/resume-scratchpad.md

 #### April 2016 - February 2017

-- Collaborated on development of a web application using React/Redux and Node.js
+- Collaborated on development of a web application using React/Redux and a REST API written in Node.js
 - Established a digital presence for client's brand with a responsive landing page
 - Set up clients with tools they needed yto achieve business goals such as domains, email, team chat and Google Voice